Alexander-Barth/CollabNote/README.md

-# ColabNote
+# CollabNote

-ColablNote is a minimalistic collaborative markdown text editor.
+CollabNote is a minimalistic collaborative markdown text editor.
 It also supports LaTeX equation enclosed with $ (inline equation) or with $$ (block equation).

 ## Install Mongodb